 We use cone beam computed tomography to get detailed, 3-D visuals of your wisdom teeth and the area around them, including your jaw.
 The images reveal impaction, teeth growing at odd angles, and other potential complications before your procedure starts.
 This helps us better plan your treatment.
 In some cases, we may even refer you to an oral surgeon.

 We’ll thoroughly numb your mouth with local anesthesia.
-If you’re still nervous or worried about discomfort, you can also receive laughing gas (inhaled sedation).
-When breathed in through a small mask worn over your nose, it will keep you relaxed throughout your procedure.
-Unlike other forms of sedation, it wears off quickly after your treatment.
+If you’re still nervous or worried about discomfort, you can also receive laughing gas.
+When breathed in through a small mask worn over your nose, it will keep you relaxed throughout your procedure and wear off quickly after your treatment.